globus/django-globus-portal-framework/docs/source/reference/migration.rst

 Migration
 =========

+This doc serves as a guide for upgrading to newer versions of Django Globus Portal Framework, and noting any breaking changes between versions developers should be aware of.

-Migrating to v0.3.0
+Migrating to v0.5.x
 -------------------

-v0.3.0 introduces a fresh styling for the DGPF portal.
+v0.5.0 introduces a fresh styling for the DGPF portal.
 You can migrate to the new design by changing the following in your own `settings.py`.

 .. code-block:: python

-  # Changing base_template from v2 to v3
+  # Old templates
+  # BASE_TEMPLATES = 'globus-portal-framework/v2/'
+  # Newer templates
   BASE_TEMPLATES = 'globus-portal-framework/v3/'

 You can overwrite the existing templates for the v3 version by replacing the template